machadovilaca/operator-observability/examples/metrics/docs/example_output.md

-# Operator Metrics
+# Guestbook Operator Metrics

 ### guestbook_operator_cr_count
-[Beta] Number of existing guestbook custom resources.
+[DEPRECATED in 1.14.0] Number of existing guestbook custom resources.
 Type: Gauge.

 ### guestbook_operator_reconcile_action_count
-[Alpha] Number of times the operator has executed the reconcile loop with a given action.
+[ALPHA] Number of times the operator has executed the reconcile loop with a given action.
 Type: Counter.

 ### guestbook_operator_reconcile_count
-[Stable] Number of times the operator has executed the reconcile loop.
+Number of times the operator has executed the reconcile loop.
 Type: Counter.

 ## Developing new metrics